Native Americans in German popular culture: Wandervogel and youth movement

 The German Empire saw the rise of the German youth movement, especially the Wandervogel, as an antimodern culture criticism.
 The German image of Indians again projected German beliefs and dreams about a bucolic past onto them.
 Authenticity, living free and close to nature, was among those aims.
 It closely interacted with outdoor meetings, games, songs and even commercial Wild West shows, as by Buffalo Bill and other various media.
 Austrian Christian Feest attributes the popularity of the Indian in the German youth movement to the then all-European impact of late-19th-century human zoos.
 The first actual Indians came to Germany in the 19th century.
 Kah-ge-ga-ga-bow, an Ojibwa born in 1819, baptized as Reverend George Copway, took part in the 1850 World Peace Congress at St. Paul's Church, Frankfurt am Main.
-The image of the warrior turned Christian went down well with the public and Conway became a media star in Germany.
+The image of the warrior turned Christian went down well with the public and Copway became a media star in Germany.
 Henry Wadsworth Longfellow recommended him to the leftist poet Ferdinand Freiligrath.

 Other Native Americans arrived with human zoos and took part in shows in zoological gardens and circuses.
-In 1879 Carl Hagenbeck (1844–1913) engaged among others some Iroquois for a show in Dresden.
+In 1879, Carl Hagenbeck (1844–1913) engaged among others some Iroquois for a show in Dresden.
 Painter and author Rudolf Cronau, a personal friend of Sitting Bull, invited members of the Hunkpapa Lakota, who came to Europe in 1886.
 Buffalo Bill's European shows in 1890 and between 1903 and 1907 involved several hundred Indians and were quite popular in Germany.
 Edward Two-Two, a Lakota-Sioux, worked at the Sarrasani circus in Dresden in 1913/14 and was buried there in 1914 according to his wishes.